 Develop a facilitation approach

 How you choose to facilitate active learning will be influenced by the context of your course (e.g. the number of students, the type of furniture in your class, time available) and the type of activity.
-Students can work individually, in pairs or in small groups.
+Students can work individually, in pairs, or in small groups.
 These groups can be predetermined by the instructor or determined in the moment based on proximity.

 One of the most effective approaches is to give students a short period of time to think on their own (30-90 seconds is often enough) and then have them work in pairs or small groups.
 If you are in a classroom with fixed seats, it is still possible for students to work together, but you may need to encourage students to move themselves to get into groups.
-If you have a student sitting alone, it is often easier and more effective to ask a group to invite an individual to join them rather than direct that individual to join a group near them.
+If you have a student sitting alone, it is often easier and more effective to ask a group to invite an individual to join them rather than direct that individual to join a nearby group.

 Keep students on task